SoumyoNathTripathy/Magic-Notes/README.md

+#Hacktober Fest 22
+Hacktoberfest: a month-long celebration of open-source projects, their maintainers, and the entire community of contributors.

 # Magic-Notes

-This is a magic notes and sticky tools website to enhance user readability.K
+This is a magic notes and sticky tools website to enhance user readability.